sustainable-computing-io/kepler/docs/user/configuration.md

 - **idlePower**: GPU idle power in Watts (default: 0 = auto-detect)
   - When set to 0, Kepler auto-detects idle power by tracking the minimum power observed when no compute processes are running
   - Set to a non-zero value to override auto-detection (useful when GPUs are always under load and true idle cannot be observed)
+- **dcgmEndpoint**: dcgm-exporter Prometheus metrics URL for MIG power attribution (default: auto-discover)
+  - Required when GPUs are in MIG mode — NVML cannot provide per-instance utilization in MIG mode
+  - If empty, Kepler auto-discovers the local dcgm-exporter pod via K8s API
+  - **Note**: When deploying with MIG, the Kepler container must have `NVIDIA_VISIBLE_DEVICES=all` and `NVIDIA_MIG_MONITOR_DEVICES=all` environment variables set for NVML to see all MIG devices.
+These are included in the default manifests and Helm chart.

 **Example:**